Ledragon/pi-vision-histogram/symbol-creation-guide.md

 By adding this property we are able to open multistate config pane for the custom symbol in PI Vision and configure data source and multi-state conditions to control the background color of the symbol.

 ### Thumbnails and Other Asset Files
 All files within the `/assets` folder will be deployed along with the library.
 This provides a way to use external files, like images, in your components templates.
-To form urls to these files you must declare a *parameter* input on your component named `pathPrefix` as well as adding `SysPropType.PathPrefix` in the `sysProps` array when defining symbol metadata in `module.ts`.
+To form urls to these files you must declare a *parameter* input on your component named `pathPrefix` as well as adding `SymbolInputType.PathPrefix` in the `inputs` array when defining symbol metadata in `module.ts`.
 This will contain a Url prefix which can be appended to the filename of the file to form an absolute path to the files.
 For example:
 ```html
 <img [src]="pathPrefix + '/assets/my-image.png" />
 ```
-When defining the Thumbnail for a symbol in the `ExtSymbolType` for that symbol prefix the name of the thumbnail with a `^` for this prefix.
+When defining the Thumbnail for a symbol in the `SymbolType` for that symbol prefix the name of the thumbnail with a `^` for this prefix.
 See [Registering the Component in the Module](#registering-the-component-in-the-module) for an example of this.

 ### Data Parameters
-In class `PluginLibrary` in `module.ts` we defined symbol metadata.
+In class `ExtensionLibrary` in `module.ts` we defined symbol metadata.
 In the `symbols` array we entered `dataParams` property for each symbol.
 By specifying `dataParams` we are requesting PI Vision to send real time data into our custom symbol with a given format, to better assist us in visualizing the data in our symbol.
 In this section, we will walk you through the data shapes and data modes PI Vision support.

 #### Data Shapes